About our Datasets

 Our Secure datasets are retained in our secure lab for data protection and/or commercial confidentiality requirements, and access is available to researchers with ac.uk and nhs.net email addresses, virtually through a web browser, with registration and project approval requirements, training and signing of a "user agreement" data licence by the user, their institution and UCL (acting for GeoDS).

 All applications need to have ethics approval (or statement of exemption) from their institution in place before the data is placed within the user's share in our lab.
 In addition proof of safe researcher training (SRT) completed is required.
 We accept ONS SRS, UKDS or similar SRT, and can book you on a UKDS SRT course if needed.
 You will need to spend some time completing the course and assessment.
-Finally, our lab is run by UCL's Advanced Research Computing service and they also have their own seperate online data security training requirements, which we will advise you of in due course.
+Finally, our lab is run by UCL's Advanced Research Computing service and they also have their own separate online data security training requirements, which we will advise you of in due course.

 To apply please look at each individual dataset and following the "Request Data" link there.
 The complete process, from initial application to final data delivery, typically takes 2-4 months.

-Internal Use
+Internal datasets

-These cannot now be accessed by external researchers through the service, however these are retained for internal GeoDS research and data product creation.
+A small number of datasets cannot now be accessed by external researchers through the service, however these are retained for internal GeoDS research and data product creation.

 Removed datasets